 Sonya Irish Hauser, PhD, Department Chair, MS Nutrition and Dietetics Director and Associate Professor, received Bachelor's degrees in Psychology (Houghton College) and Nutrition Science (Russell Sage College), a Master of Science degree in Nutrition Communication (Tufts University), and a Doctoral degree in Food Policy and Applied Nutrition (Tufts University).
 Her academic work includes research in the areas of childhood obesity, family and community approaches to obesity prevention, and use of multimedia and web-based technology in health promotion.
 Other interests include environmental approaches to health behavior change and health and social marketing.
 She has developed and tested various modes of dissemination for nutrition and physical activity curricula and most recently conducted research on the USDA Summer Food Service Program (SFSP).
 She has authored numerous scientific papers and speaks regularly at academic meetings and conferences.
-As well, she writes and contributes to articles for popular press and consults for various public health organizations, community groups on a regular and and consults for various public health organizations, community groups on a regular and on-going basis.
+As well, she writes and contributes to articles for popular press and consults for various public health organizations and community groups on a regular on-going basis.
 She teaches Principles of Nutrition SCI 120, Foundations of Nutrition NTR 201, Nutrition Communication NTR 555, Weight Management NTR 562, Nutrition Programs and Interventions NTR 561, and Directed Research NTR 690, NTR 691. hauses@sage.edu